naobot/qty-cinema/_drafts/towards-a-theory-of-film-production.md

 author: Isiah Medina

 ---
-_The following is a transcript of the lecture"Towards a Theory of Film Production" given at Ruskin Screenings, organized by Charles de Agustin, via the The Ruskin School of Art, University of Oxford._
+_The following is a transcript of the lecture"Towards a Theory of Film Production" given at Ruskin Screenings, organized by Charles de Agustin, via the The Ruskin School of Art, University of Oxford.
+Two sections of the talk have been excised and are to be expanded on in the near future._

 **0**